jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 You can read about what are Custom Properties on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
 </aside>

-In particular, custom properties are like `color` or `font-size`, and they inherited by children elements.
+In particular, custom properties are like `color` or `font-size`, and they are inherited by children elements.
 Besides, it's ubiquitous to set them in the *root* as follows:

 ```css
 :root { --color: red; }